 The four-year joint MPP/JD degree program requires a total of 116 units: 78 units of law courses (as described in the current Caruso School of Law catalog) and 38 units of the public policy curriculum.
 It thus permits the student to complete in four years what would ordinarily require five years if undertaken separately.
 Applicants for the joint degree program must apply and be granted admission to both the School of Public Policy and the Caruso School of Law.
-The admission requirements for potential joint MPP/JD students are identical to the admission requirements for the MPP and JD degree programs if pursued separately.
+The admission requirements for potential joint MPP/ JD students are identical to the admission requirements for the MPP and JD degree programs if pursued separately.

 The first year of study is completed exclusively through either the School of Public Policy or the Caruso School of Law with the second-year studies taken at the school not enrolled in during the first year.
 The third and fourth years of the program are completed at the Caruso School of Law for three semesters and the School of Public Policy for one semester.
 The required 38 units of MPP study and other MPP-related requirements for a joint MPP/JD degree student are as follows:

-MPP 600 The Roots of American Order: What Is Public Policy? ?(4) MPP 601 Ethical Dimensions of Public Policy: Great Books and Great Ideas (3) MPP 602 Applied Economic Analysis of Public Policy I (3) MPP 603 Applied Research Methods in Public Policy (3) MPP 604 Political, Organizational, and Strategic Aspects of Public Policy Analysis (3) MPP 605 Applied Economic Analysis of Public Policy II (3) MPP 607 Policy Research Seminar (Capstone) (4) MPP 608 Professional Development 1 (CR/NC) MPP 699 Policy Internship (CR/NC) MPP XXX School of Public Policy Electives (15)
+MPP 600 The Enduring Legacy of the American Founding at Home and Abroad MPP 601 Great Ideas: Ethics, Culture, Markets, Politics, and Technology (3) MPP 602 Applied Economic Analysis of Public Policy I (3) MPP 603 Applied Research Methods in Public Policy (3) MPP 604 Political, Organizational, and Strategic Aspects of Public Policy Analysis (3) MPP 605 Applied Economic Analysis of Public Policy II (3) MPP 607 Policy Research Seminar (Capstone) (4) MPP 608 Professional Development (CR/NC) MPP 699 Policy Internship (CR/NC) MPP XXX School of Public Policy Electives (15)